elastic/integrations/packages/azure/docs/README.md

 * Azure Monitor
 * Spring Cloud

-The Azure Logs integration uses Event Hub as destination.
+The Diagnostic settings support several destination types.
+The Elastic Agent requires a Diagnostic setting configured with Event Hub as the destination.

 ### Event Hub